 A helmet is a piece of safety equipment, and its durability is directly tied to its ability to protect you.
 The outer shell should be tough enough to handle the everyday bumps and scrapes of life at the barn, while the inner foam layer needs to maintain its integrity to absorb impact.
 Helmets made to meet ASTM safety standards are built from quality materials designed to last.
 Investing in a well-made helmet is part of assembling reliable horse tack that you can count on ride after ride, season after season.

-Get the Right Fit: Straps and Retention Systems
+Checking the Straps and Retention System

 A helmet can only protect you if it stays in place, which makes the fit system one of its most critical features.
 A good retention system, which includes the straps and adjustment mechanism, is non-negotiable.
 Look for helmets with an adjustable dial at the back to fine-tune the fit to your exact head shape.
 The adjustable straps should create a snug "V" shape around your ears and fasten securely under your chin without chafing.
 This ensures the hat stays securely on your head, no matter how hard the ride gets.